 CONFERENCE WORKING GROUPS

-The working groups represent the main bulk of academic debates during the conference.
+The thematic working group sessions represent the main bulk of academic debates during the conference.
 They are organized thematically and open to all registered participants in the conference, including those who do not present a paper.

 20 December 2014: Conference registration opens